hengyuf/Discrete_DIffusion/README.md

 ## Running experiments.

-Go to the folder bandit_diffusion.
+Go to the folder bandit_diffusion:

 ``cd bandit_diffusion``

 Run command to train the model: